-How the power of time can help savvy Millennials grow a million dollar portfolio.
+Learn how the power of time can help savvy young investors grow an impressive portfolio.

-If you tell the average twenty-two year old Millennial that the best time to start saving for retirement is yesterday, they may throw you an incredulous glance.
+If you tell the average twenty-two-year-old that the best time to start saving for retirement is yesterday, they may throw you an incredulous glance.
 “Are you kidding?” they may say, “I’m not due to retire for another forty years!”

-Millennials, usually defined as those born between 1980 and the early 2000s, may go on to argue that they’re busy starting a family or paying down student loans and they simply don’t have the money to worry about retirement.
+The argument you may hear from Millennials and even some older members of Generation Z—those born between 1997 and 2012—is that they’re busy starting a family or paying down student loans and they simply don’t have the money to worry about retirement.

-But like the old warning of protesting too much, our polling1 shows that Millennials are, in fact, worried about having enough savings for their future.
-Nearly one in four is concerned about having adequate funds, while 69% are uneasy about making that money last a lifetime.
+But like the old warning of protesting too much, our polling1 shows that many young adults are, in fact, worried about having enough savings for their future.
+For example, nearly one in four Millennials, born between 1981 and 1996, is concerned about having adequate funds, while 69% are uneasy about making that money last a lifetime.1

 However, having time on your side is a tremendous advantage.
 Starting a retirement plan early may be the single easiest way to retire with an impressive nest egg.